Cloodot

 1. Create the SkillSet

-1. Go to AI Settings → Skills
+1. Go to AI Settings → Skills.

-2. Click Create New SkillSet
+2. Click Create New.

-3. Fill in the details:
+3. Fill in:

-• Tagline: Short summary (max 200 characters)
+• Tagline — short summary (max 200 characters)

-• Description: What the SkillSet does (1–1000 characters)
+• Description — what the SkillSet does (1–1000 characters)

-4. Optionally upload a logo image
+4. Optionally upload a logo.

-5. Save
+5. Save.

-2. Create a Version with Skills
+2. Create a version with skills

-1. Open your SkillSet and go to the code editor
+1. Open your SkillSet and go to the code editor.

 2. For each skill, fill in: